-Cornerstone University and Grand Rapids Theological Seminary Welcome New Faculty Members
+Cornerstone University and Cornerstone Theological Seminary Welcome New Faculty Members

 Cornerstone University strives to reach academic and spiritual excellence.
 Professors who are passionately dedicated to their disciplines, to their students and to God are what makes Cornerstone stand apart.